 The problem is that we don’t always know what resource is right for which person or how valuable a program can be.

 One of our big reasons for launching GoodMap is that there’s a sense that everything is too competitive, but if you create a space in which it’s safe to share information about who you are, and what you do, and what you need help with, people will focus on the learning and on working together more effectively.
-There are a lot of people, programs, and money that are being utilized to make sure that every person in our community is healthy, is supported in the ways they need to be, and has a bright future that’s right for them.
+There are a lot of people, programs, and money being utilized to make sure every person in our community is healthy, supported in the ways they need to be, and has a bright future that’s right for them.
 The problem is that we don’t always know what resource is right for which person or how valuable a program can be.
 If something’s falling short, we don’t have the right information on how it can get better.
 So, oftentimes, it simply doesn’t improve.
 It stays where it is, reaching the people that may or may not be a good fit, and we continue this cycle:a series of missed connections.
 GoodMap tries to facilitate the right connections for the right people, to make sure that if something isn’t working, it has the opportunity to get better.

 GoodMap is also helping implement a platform to evaluate effective partnerships, as well as developing new tools to enhance youth voice.
 What do we mean by voice?
 We mean that you can share your experiences about your life and in your neighborhood.
 That your experiences inform our collective understanding of our communities, which are missing so many important voices.
 And that you can play a role in designing the solutions to issues in your community.
 That’s voice:Sharing, understanding, and co-design.
 We’re trying to figure out how to best develop these skills with small groups of youth across St. Louis, and how to capture and compare the information they share with new tech tools built for this purpose.
-What GoodMap has tried to do so far is organize all of the resources we pay for to respond to community issues, but now we’re also asking a deeper question:“Are we certain that we really understand what’s going on everyday, or are we throwing money at incomplete guesses and surprised when nothing significant changes?”
+What GoodMap has tried to do so far is organize all of the resources we pay for to respond to community issues, but now we’re also asking a deeper question:“Are we certain we really understand what’s going on every day, or are we throwing money at incomplete guesses and surprised when nothing significant changes?”
 Putting youth at the center of this question is critical.

 Systems are resistant to change.
 It’s going to take years to have a substantial impact.
-It took generations to create the racial and economic gaps in our education and health systems.
-But one of the things that I hope I can help change with all the others who are pushing, is that we can focus on what really works so that perhaps it will only take one generation to dig ourselves out.
+It took generations to create racial and economic gaps in our education and health systems.
+But one of the things that I hope I can help change with all the others who are pushing is that we can focus on what works so perhaps it will only take one generation to dig ourselves out.
 If we want things to be different, we have to be in it for the long haul.
 We have to be able to try, fail, learn, and try again.

 I was never someone who could just do one thing.
 I grew up in a home where not everyone had the capability to contribute as much.
-I’m a straight white dude who hasn’t had a lot of challenges in my past, or who suffers from the barriers or trauma that a lot of our neighbors do.
+I’m a straight White dude who hasn’t had a lot of challenges in my past, or who suffers from the barriers or trauma that a lot of our neighbors do.
 I feel a deep sense of responsibility, I have a deep interest in making this community better, and it helps that it’s also fascinating and engaging work.
 It’s up to people like me to step up, as well.
 It’s going to take everybody.
-When you tell folks that you work in non-profits, they’re like, “That so good of you.”
+When you tell folks you work in non-profits, they’re like, “That so good of you.”
 They pat you on the back.
-There’s somehow an assumption that if you’re someone with privilege and you have doors open to you, that you will just take the money and run.
+There’s somehow an assumption that if you’re someone with privilege and you have doors open to you, you will just take the money and run.
 That expectation can turn into a justification for a lot of people, but I can’t stand it.
 I feel a responsibility to St. Louis and everybody here who’s trying to do better.
 I feel driven to work harder.
 That’s what it takes.